opennorth/represent-canada-data/README.md

 ### Lineage

 All datasets are from government sources, with one exception: the postal code dataset in the `postcodes/fed` directory is from [Geocoder.ca](http://geocoder.ca/). ([Canada Post has sued Geocoder.ca](http://geocoder.ca/?sued=1) for distributing this file.)
+The `definition.py` files will have more details on sources and any modifications made to the files.

 ### Completeness